Decoherence of Majorana zero modes mediated by gapless fermions: Comments on the reservoir correlation function

 Converting the sum to an integral, we may do the same exactly as it's a simple Gaussian one-

 This is an oscillatory function with a power law ($\propto1/\sqrt{t}$) decay.
 However, the equation of motion for $\rho$ contains only integrals of this correlation function over time.
 These indeed have a dominant contribution for small times, after which they merely oscillate about a mean value.

-This lends validity to the Born-Markov approximation we invoked to derive the effective Lindblad equation~\ref{eq:lindblad}.
+This lends validity to the Born-Markov approximation we invoked to derive the effective Lindblad equation~\eqref{eq:lindblad}.
 We also comment that in presence of potential disorder, the correlation function shall also contain an exponential decay, with a time scale proportional to $1/W$, where $W$ is the disorder strength.
 Provided this scale is much shorter than the timescales corresponding to the system-reservoir coupling, again Markov approximation may be justified.